Policy document

 6.1

 To ensure the continued effectiveness of the policy, certain improvements may need to be made to ensure the policy is kept up to date.
 Minor amendments can be made once approved by the appropriate Director.
-The Chairman and Vice Chairman of the Communities, Housing and Environment Committee will be advised of the change with the opportunity to provide comments within one calendar month before the amendments are incorporated.
+The Cabinet Member with the portfolio for Housing and Homelessness will be advised of the change with the opportunity to provide comments within one calendar month before the amendments are incorporated.

 7. Review of decisions requested by applicants